 First, you need to look at what behaviours you accept from members of the group?
 An easy example – is it ok be on your phone or laptop during meetings?

 Are your teams’ behaviours productive or counterproductive?

 Once you start thinking about the behaviours your team accepts you must think about why they are accepted?
 Which behaviours are rewarded?
 Who are you rewarding in your team?
-Not just through promotion and career progression, but who’s projects get attention, how much time do you spend with each member?
+Not just through promotion and career progression, but whose projects get attention, how much time do you spend with each member?
 If the people getting rewarded are exhibiting poor behaviours, what do you think the other team members of your team are going to do?

 Once your team has a healthy culture, where team members feel valued and are all exhibiting productive behaviours, imagine how they’ll drive the processes and systems that allow your team to go about its work.